deltachat/deltachat-pages/it/features.md

 layout: default-it
 ---

-# What Delta Chat offers
+# Perché Delta Chat?
+I vantaggi.

 Delta Chat is a modern messenger.
 It is like email in a new dress. <br>Just better, safer and user-optimised.